 In the ASN, standards are hierarchically structured: first by source; e.g., by state; within source by type; e.g., science or mathematics; within type by subtype, then by grade, etc.

 - Decide whether two quantities are in a proportional relationship, e.g., by testing for equivalent ratios in a table or graphing on a coordinate plane and observing whether the graph is a straight line through the origin.
 (Grade 7) Details...
 View more aligned curriculum...
-Do you agree with this alignment?
+Give feedback on this alignment...
 Thanks for your feedback!

 In the first lesson and its associated activity, students conduct a simple test to determine how many drops of each of three liquids can be placed on a penny before spilling over.
 Because of the different surface tensions of the three liquids—water, rubbing alcohol and vegetable oil—more water can be piled on top of a penny than either of the other two liquids.
 However, this is not the main point of the activity.
 Instead, students are asked to come up with an explanation for their observations about the different amounts of liquids a penny can hold.
 In other words, they are asked to make hypotheses that explain their observations, and because middle school students are not likely to have prior knowledge of the property of surface tension, their hypotheses are not likely to include this idea.
 Then, they are asked to come up with ways to test their hypotheses, although they do not need to conduct these tests.
 The important points for students to realize are that 1) the tests they devise must fit their hypotheses, and 2) the hypotheses they come up with must be testable in order to be useful.